-30 hours M.Ed. in Educational Leadership Required Curriculum
+- M.Ed. in Educational Leadership Required Curriculum 30 hours TOTAL Dual Degree (excluding prerequisites) 60 hours

-Because of Dallas Baptist University's quest for meaningful assessment of graduate candidates, a defense of degree is required in all College of Education Graduate Programs.
+Because of Dallas Baptist University's guest for meaningful assessment of graduate candidates, a defense of degree is required in all College of Education Graduate Programs.
 The defense of degree is a capstone collection of signature assessments and artifacts with reflections that demonstrate a candidate's personal growth, development, and acquisition of knowledge, skills and dispositions.